-- To identify and interpret the basic trade-offs in supply network design and supply chain planning.
+- To pinpoint and interpret fundamental trade-offs in supply network design and supply chain planning

-- To recognize and reflect on the effects of uncertainty and variability on supply chain network decisions
+- To recognize and reflect on the impact of uncertainty and variability on supply chain network design decisions

-- To theorize how service time variability can affect a process.
+- To theorize the influence of service time variability on a given process

-- To explain how risk pooling strategies can help to reduce risk.
+- To explain the ways in which risk pooling strategies can mitigate risk

-- To analyze the effects of sequencing of tasks on performance
+- To examine the consequences of task sequencing on performance

-- To formulate, use and solve LP and MIP-based models for supply network design and supply chain planning using Excel's standard solver.
+- To formulate, use and solve LP and MIP models for supply chain network design and supply chain planning

 - To examine the sensitivity of supply chain network decisions to uncertainty and variability of input data